 The Board encourages parents and residents who have a concern about school matters to try first to resolve the problem at the level most directly involved, which is usually the classroom teacher or principal.
-If a satisfactory solution cannot be reached at this level, contact the Superintendent of Schools, Angela Urbina-Medina.Board of Education MeetingsBoard of Education meetings will be held on the first and third Wednesdays of each month or as noted on the board meeting calendar.
-Please refer to the board meeting schedule as meeting locations and start times may vary.
-Residents of the district are invited to attend the meetings and may speak on matters during the public comment sessions.Meetings of the Board of Education are open to the public.
+If a satisfactory solution cannot be reached at this level, contact the Superintendent of Schools, Angela Urbina-Medina.Board of Education MeetingsBoard of Education meetings will be held on the first and third Wednesdays of each month.
+Residents of the district are invited to attend the meetings and may speak during the public comments portion of the meeting.Meetings of the Board of Education are open to the public.
 This is when school business is conducted.
 Public business includes not only binding votes of the board, but also any activity which is preliminary to such a vote or involves consideration of a matter that could be the subject of board action.
 If you wish to be placed on the agenda, a district resident may call the District Clerk or the Superintendent in advance and indicate a particluar topic to be addressed.
 There is also time set aside at each meeting for residents to address the Board.On some occasions, the meetings of the Board of Education open in public session, and then, upon a majority vote of the total membership of the Board, adjourn to executive session.
 An executive session is a portion of a school board meeting not open to the public and is only permitted for a limited number of specific purposes, such as matters which imperil the public safety if disclosed (safety); discussions involving current or future litigation (litigation); negotiations; and medical, financial, credit, or employment history of a particular person or corporation.Personnel matters which must be discussed in closed session are those matters leading to the appointment, employment, promotion, demotion, discipline, suspension, dismissal, or removal of a particular person or corporation (personnel).With certain limited exceptions, no official action can be taken on issues discussed in executive session without first returning to the open session.On occasion, certain meetings may open in public session, go directly into executive session, and remain in executive session for several hours.
 These meetings then return to the open meeting to adjourn, with no action to be taken.Please note that Board of Education (BOE) meeting times and locations may vary.
 Please refer to the board meeting schedule for specific times and locations.
-(BOE Meeting Schedule)BOE meetings are held at the New Paltz Central High School Audion, South Putt Corners Road, New Paltz, NY, or at the District Office Conference Room (usually abbreviated "DO"), located at One Eugene L. Brown Drive, New Paltz, NY.To contact the District Clerk: 845-256-4020, email@example.comTo contact the Board of Education: firstname.lastname@example.org *
+(BOE Meeting Schedule)To contact the District Clerk: 845-256-4020, firstname.lastname@example.orgTo contact the Board of Education: email@example.com *

 - To establish all school district policies,